-If the gene is inherited from both mum and dad it is described as autosomal recessive.
+If the gene is inherited from both mom and dad it is described as autosomal recessive.
+OTC deficiency is X-linked (described on page 13).

 In the human body, every person carries approximately seven defects in their genetic information.
-If you and your partner both carry the same genetic fault, each time you get pregnant, there is a one in four chance that your baby will be born with a urea cycle disorder.
+If you and your partner both carry the same genetic fault, there is a chance that your baby will be inherit that genetic fault.
+The risk of inheritance for UCD depends on the disorder involved.